NeoGeographyToolkit/StereoPipeline/docs/outputfiles.rst

 \*-<program name>-resource-usage.txt - resource usage files
     For Linux, write such a file for each ``parallel_stereo`` subprocess.
 It contains the elapsed time and memory usage, as output by ``/usr/bin/time``.
-    As for log files, these can be written to tile subdirectories and can be deleted after a successful run.
+    As for log files, these can be written to tile subdirectories that are deleted after a successful run.

 .. _poly_files: